ifreyk/gpt_pubmed/README.md

 Real data
 ![image](https://github.com/ifreyk/gpt_pubmed/assets/52207629/16175761-e8f1-41a7-9030-aaa4a1c6b7a9)
 ## Discussion
 This represents a basic implementation of the concept for automated article analysis, leveraging a free LLM to address the problem.
 To enhance analysis results and program performance, future iterations may involve employing a paid version of GPT.
 This could mitigate errors related to requests through the g4f library.
-Additionally, an alternative approach could be explored, incorporating vector databases and Langhain librarie for further optimization and perfomance comparison
+Additionally, an alternative approach could be explored, incorporating vector databases and Langhain library for further optimization and perfomance comparison
 ### Features
 - **preprocesser.py**: Fetch articles from PubMed using queries.
 - **gpt_manager.py**: Extract valuable insights from the downloaded articles by posing questions to the system.